Illustrated by Pop Sutthiya Lertyongphati

 A 2013 study by researchers at the University of California found that increased student engagement and excitement in class can, actually, lead to less effort being put into assignments and homework.
 In striking and surprising addition to this, increased engagement within lessons did not lead to increased results on tests and assessments.

-This study is corroborated by what I’ve found time and time again: that singing, dancing and keeping the kids entertained is just not enough (but we need to do it anyway, because it still serves an important purpose).
+This study is corroborated by what I’ve found to be true time and time again: that singing, dancing and keeping the kids entertained is just not enough to ensure high attainment takes place (but we need to do it anyway, because it still serves an important purpose).

-- That as long as the kids are engaged, well-behaved and enjoying the lesson then that’s all that matters (especially for a formal observation)
+- That as long as the kids are engaged, well-behaved and enjoying their lessons then that’s all that matters (especially for a formal observation)

 - That progress, not attainment, is the defining factor in a child’s success and the benchmark against which teacher-quality should be assessed.
 If a 16 year-old student, for example, has achieved a grade E in Term 1, and then gets a D in Term 2, then good progress has been made.

 In fact, what I’ve found is that active engagement strategies coupled with effective and regular feedback and coaching/mentoring are the ingredients needed to push students to achieve top grades.

 So, for that kid who’s not on the S.E.N. register and who’s not operating with English as a second language: is moving from an E to a D in one term in the final year of IGCSE studies really acceptable?

 We often try to quantify predicted grades with ‘intelligence tests’ too, such as ALIS, CAT4 and CHEM.
 Certainly, if a student is achieving lower than their predicted score from these tests, then that is a cause for concern.
 But what if a student is meeting their target: is that enough?

 In my honest opinion, we can all get students to exceed their targets by genuinely showing our care for them through Relentless Vigilance.
 But what is that?